zepollabot/symfony7-cookie-consent-bundle/README.md

 ### Translations

-All texts can be altered via Symfony translations by overwriting the CBCookieConsentBundle translation files.
+All texts can be altered via Symfony translations by overwriting the CookieConsentBundle translation files.
 Use the privacy_route variable inside language files to define the definied route names inside your controller.

 ### Styling

-CBCookieConsentBundle comes without an own styling, it is styled from bootstrap.
+CookieConsentBundle comes without an own styling, it is styled from bootstrap.
 A sass file is available in Resources/assets/css/cookie_consent.scss and a build css file is available in Resources/public/css/cookie_consent.css for customization.
 Each element has a unique class name, so you can change everything.

 #### Option SASS